CodeChain-io/codechain/spec/Dynamic-Validator.md

 * next_delegatee
 * quantity

 This is an atomic version of `REVOKE (previous_delegatee, quantity)` + `DELEGATE (next_delegatee, quantity)`.
 It works as if two transactions are applied in a sequence, but the effect is atomic.
-The restrictions of the transaction are the same with both `REVOKE` and `DELGATE`.
+The restrictions of the transaction are the same with both `REVOKE` and `DELEGATE`.

 ### REPORT_DOUBLE_VOTE
 * message1